redpanda-data/connect/resources/docs/cookbook/streaming-aws-s3-archives.md

 This example demonstrates how Benthos can be used to stream an S3 bucket of `.tar.gz` archives containing JSON documents into any output target.
-This example is able to listen for newly added archives, decompresses, unarchives and streams the JSON documents found within to a Kafka topic.
+This example is able to listen for newly added archives and then downloads, decompresses, unarchives and streams the JSON documents found within to a Kafka topic.

 The method used to stream archives is via an [SQS queue][s3-tracking], which is a common pattern.
 Benthos can work either with S3 events sent via SQS directly,